wise-team/steem-wise-core/CONTRIBUTING.md

 ## Ground Rules

 - Ensure you did `npm run build` to test if your change compiles well, and is compliant with tslint clean code rules
 - Do `npm run test` to perform unit tests.
-See [Common issues with unit tests](#common-issues-with-unit-tests).
+- If you changed the code that is used for interactions with steem blockchain or external services please run `npm run verify` to run integration tests.
+See [Common issues with integration tests](#common-issues-with-integration-tests).
 - Create an issue (add tag enhancement or bug) before adding a pull request
 - Think twice before adding a new file, but do not hesitate to do that if it increases the readability of the code.
-- Your code tells who you are.
-Make it art.
-Keep it quality and beautiful.
-- Be welcoming and warm to the others.
-See our [Code of conduct](https://github.com/noisy-witness/steem-wise-core/blob/master/CODE_OF_CONDUCT.md).

-- Ensure you did `npm run build` to test if your change compiles well, and is compliant with tslint clean code rules
-- Do `npm run test` to perform unit tests.
-See [Common issues with unit tests](#common-issues-with-unit-tests).
-- Create an issue (add tag enhancement or bug) before adding a pull request
-- Think twice before adding a new file, but do not hesitate to do that if it increases readability of the code.
 - Your code tells who you are.
 Make it art.
 Keep it quality and beautiful.
 - Be welcoming and warm to the others.
 See our [Code of conduct](https://github.com/noisy-witness/steem-wise-core/blob/master/CODE_OF_CONDUCT.md).